Menu

 3. Review campaign set-up

 For impacted accounts, the set-up of campaigns will need to be reviewed.
-On-platform events will need to be used within campaigns after these restrictions come into force.
+As you will no longer be able to use off-platform events that are typically tracked by your pixel, you will need to optimise your campaigns for on-platform events after these restrictions come into force.
 This includes reach, clicks on ads, video views and lead generation form submissions.

-Audiences used within campaigns will also need to be reviewed as retargeting and lookalike audiences based on website visitors will no longer be updated.
+Audiences used within campaigns will also need to be reviewed as retargeting and lookalike audiences based on website visitors or website conversion events will no longer be updated.

 Over the last two days, Meta has begun sending emails to notify advertisers about the updates that will impact them.
 These emails will be sent until 13th January, so not all accounts may have received a notification yet.